-3.6.1.
-Model development
+3.6.1 Model development

-The plan area is covered by the Daly Roper integrated surface water - groundwater model version DR2 (Knapton, 2020).
-The DR2 model covers 196,000 km2 extending across the southern Daly Basin to the southern Georgina Basin and west into the northern Wiso Basin with development of the model commencing in 2004 and uses all available data.
+The plan area is covered by the Daly Roper coupled groundwater/surface water model (version 2) (DR2) (Knapton 2020).
+DR2 covers 196,000 km2 extending across the southern Daly Basin to the southern Georgina Basin and west into the northern Wiso Basin.
+The development of DR2 commenced in 2004 as a regional 3D groundwater model of the CLA and has since undergone several extensions and upgrades.
+The most recent update occurred in 2020 where calibration was undertaken to update aquifer geometry and include an additional 10 years of field data.